nighthawk9077/growbox-supervisor-system/README.md

     <https://libraries.io/github/blynkkk/blynk-server>
     <https://community.blynk.cc/t/local-server-encryption-setup-file-does-not-contain-valid-private-key-home-pi-blynk-server-pem/25761/4> - Fixing ssl server.pem error when running a local server using self-generated ssl certificates.

-Running Ardiuno Sketches C++ (Programs) on RPI using the Arduino IDE installed on local computer.
+RUNNING ARDIUNO SKETCHES C++ (PROGRAMS) ON RPI USING ARDUINO IDE INSTALLED ON LOCAL COMPUTER
     Compile C++ sketches in Arduino on local computer as a binary file that can be copied to the RPI and ran using $ sudo ./sketch.bin
     <https://www.youtube.com/watch?v=lZvhtfUlY8Y>

-Using Free Visual Studio Code IDE with github
+USING FREE VISUAL STUDIO CODE IDE WITH GITHUB
     <https://code.visualstudio.com//#built-in-git>
     <https://code.visualstudio.com/docs/editor/versioncontrol>
     <https://youtu.be/wMqukSKYcvU>                    - Video showing how to use git in Vstudio Code
     <https://www.youtube.com/watch?v=c3482qAzZLQ>     - Not using free version of Vstudio, but good git
                                                         command-line ref anyway

-PEP 8 -- Style Guide for Python Code
+PEP 8 -- STYLE GUIDE FOR PYTHON CODE
     <https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces>
 ___________________________________________________________________________________________
 License